buildpacks/docs/content/docs/concepts/components/buildpack.md

 some environment variables within the image, creating a layer containing a binary (e.g: node, python, or ruby), or adding app dependencies (e.g: running `npm install`, `pip install -r requirements.txt`, or `bundle install`).

+## Distribution

+Buildpacks can be **packaged** as OCI images on an image registry or Docker daemon.
+This includes meta-buildpacks.

 ## Reference